Table of Contents

 - Group therapy.
 Groups participate in conversations about struggling with Adderall addiction and providing encouragement and support to each other.

 - Dual diagnosis treatment.
-If there is a co-occurring mental health condition, such as an anxiety disorder or depression, psychiatric support is provided alongside the addiction treatment.
+If there is a co-occurring mental wellness condition, such as an anxiety disorder or depression, psychiatric support is provided alongside the addiction treatment.

 - Psychoeducation.
 Classes teach coping skills, emotion regulation, stress reduction, and organization skills.